 ❌ Affiliates on networks might not be as authentic

 An affiliate network is a marketplace that connects businesses with promoters who earn commission from the sales they generate.
-The engagements are usually transactional in nature.
+These engagements are transactional by nature — affiliates on networks are often promoting dozens of brands at once.

 Bottom line: Affiliate software is usually a better choice for small businesses (vs affiliate networks).